 The favorite dishes here are Seafood Fregola with saffron, Zuppa Gallurese, Pasta Dura, Spaghetti with sea urchin, Culurgiones, Sardinian octopus salad, Lamb with artichokes, Catalan style lobster, and Seadas, to name a few.

-If you have some free time, don’t miss the chance of visiting Genoa’s main attractions that would never fail to amaze you.
-Some of them are Boccadase (fishing village), Portofino (colorful bay), Nervi (romantic picturesque village), and Camogli (colorful village).
+If you have some free time, don’t miss the chance of visiting Genoa’s main attractions which would never fail to amaze you.
+Some of them are Boccadase (fishing village), Portofino (colorful bay), Nervi (romantic, picturesque village), and Camogli (colorful village).

 The tourists’ favorite places are Piazza De Ferrari, Genoa Aquarium, San Lorenzo Cathedral, Piazza Matteotti, Forte Begato, Via Garibaldi, National Gallery in Palazzo Spinola, Genoa Harbour and Museo d’Arte Orientale, and Porta Soprana.